gbif/data-blog/content/post/2019-04-23-gbif-molecular-data-publishing.md

 # Protocols and analysis pipelines

 The sampling protocol, sequencing technology, quality control and sequence analysis pipelines make a huge difference in what can be detected at the microscopic level.
 For metagenomics datasets, the set of methods employed is probably the most valuable piece of information for a data user.
-There are two ways to convey this type of information:
+There are two ways to convey this type of information in a tabular form:

 * Using non-core extensions
 * Using [Darwin Core terms](https://dwc.tdwg.org/terms/) only

 In the first case, the information can be structured using defined terms, which makes it easier for users to compare methods once the data is aggregated with other dataset.
 In addition to that, this is a good way to make the information compatible across platforms.
 For example, the [BIOWIDE eDNA Fungi dataset](https://doi.org/10.15468/nesbvx) uses [GGBN extensions](http://rs.gbif.org/extension/ggbn/).
-However, GBIF doesn't index extensions.
+However, GBIF won't index these extenstions as it indexes only Core and Multimedia ones.
 Which means that the information isn't displayed on the portal.
 In fact, it is only available to users downloading the raw Darwin Core archive (see screenshot below).

 <img src="/post/2019-04-23-gbif-molecular-data-publishing_images/raw_DwcA_download.png" alt="Download Raw DwC-A" width="600"/>